-For this program of cross-disciplinary study focusing on the development of key intellectual competencies, each student will choose 4-5 upper-division (3000-,4000-level) courses (the number of courses choosen depends on how many are 3-credit hour courses and how many are 4-credit hour courses), including:
+For this program of cross-disciplinary study focusing on the development of key intellectual competencies, each student will choose 4-5 upper-division (3000-4000-level) courses (the number of courses chosen depends on how many are 3-credit hour courses and how many are 4-credit hour courses), including:

 (i) at least one of the below five (3000-4000-level) courses must be from the College of Arts and Sciences

 (ii) at least two advanced writing/communication (3000-4000-level) courses